etalented/external-links-to-new-window/readme.txt

 This plugin was originally created by Christopher Ross (http://thisismyurl.com) and is now maintained by Etalented (http://etalented.co.uk).

-Updates to the plugin will be posted on the Etalented website (http://etalented.co.uk/projects/wordpress-plugin-external-links-to-a-new-window) as well as to the WordPress.org Plugin Directory (https://en-gb.wordpress.org/plugins/external-links-to-new-window/).

 == Installation ==

 To install the plugin, please upload the folder to your plugins folder and active the plugin.